Karori Normal School

 It is our pleasure to welcome all new and returning families to school and Team Kahikatea.
 We have seven classes and a great team of teachers.
-Anne-Marie Richardson, Kane O’Connell, Emma Newton, Colin Lambie, Nick Dowson, Margaret Wallis and David Wong.
-A special welcome to Margaret who has moved into our team from Team Akakura.
+Anne-Marie Richardson, Jacqueline Croft, Emma Newton, Colin Lambie, Nick Dowson, Cherie Le Quesne and David Wong.
 We also have a team of teacher aides working in our classes to support student learning where needed.
-This year students will be working with Gaye McPheat, Kerry Raymond and Elaine Buchan.
+This year students will be working with Gaye McPheat, Kerry Raymond, Elaine Buchan, Heather Collier, Nick Wootton and Bhavik Patel.

 The children are settling in well and creating positive learning environments with their teachers and peers.